KeyWorksRW/wxUiEditor/README.md

 # ![logo](src/art_src/logo64.png) wxUiEditor

-This Windows GUI tool is used to create and maintain [wxWidgets](https://docs.wxwidgets.org/trunk/index.html) UI elements (dialogs, menus, etc.), generating C++ output code.
-Minimal requirement for compiling output files is a C++11 compliant compiler and **wxWidgets** 3.0 (version 3.1 needed for full functionality).
+This WYSIWYG tool is used to create and maintain [wxWidgets](https://docs.wxwidgets.org/trunk/index.html) UI elements (dialogs, menus, etc.), generating either C++ or XRC code.
+Minimal requirement for compiling C++ output files is a C++11 compliant compiler and **wxWidgets** 3.0 (version 3.2 needed for full functionality).

 In addition to creating new projects, the following project types can be imported: